 The UI was straight-forward in terms of prototyping directly in html/js which minimized handoff time and preserved much of the existing interaction.
 Over time, our process of creating new prototypes improved as the templates, methods, and strategy became more unified.
 For many features we were able to work direclty in github on the project or within our design branch.

-The goal was to maintain much of the interaction and work on improvements to expand content space, standardize form components, handle different resolutions, and guide users through predictable navigation.
+The primary focus was to maintain functionality while updating the underlying design and components to expand content space, standardize forms, handle different resolutions, and guide users through predictable navigation.
 Over the next several months, we worked alongside engineering to define and handle hundreds of tickets related to this version of the flagship product.
 These were the tenets of the updated dashboard:

 In this context, a theme was a view of a dashboard that was used for differnet purposes such as generating reports, visualizing records, or reviewing applications.
 This functionality allowed us to iterate alternate versions of the dashboard while maintaining parity with the existing one.
 It also gave the user choice in which version they preferred, making the rollout of new versions less cumbersome.
 This flexibility offered us room to explore usability improvements while continuing to offer legacy choices.
 Over time, the majority of users switched to the updated dashboard views.